flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch06-cmmn.md

 <task id="externalWorkerOrder" flowable:type="external-worker">
 ```

-The External Worker task is configured by se setting the `topic` (can be an EL expression) which the External Worker uses to query for jobs to execute.
+The External Worker task is configured by setting the `topic` (can be an EL expression) which the External Worker uses to query for jobs to execute.

 #### Example usage